 This autobiography is the fascinating story of a young woman living at the Telegraph Station during its early days.
 Like Doris’ father, I found myself in Alice Springs because of a job offer.
 Like Doris, I came to love this small town in the middle of the continent.

-Alice… on the Line is a coming-of-age story for both Doris and the Telegraph Station.
+Alice… On the Line is a coming-of-age story for both Doris Blackwell and the Telegraph Station.
 In 1899, Doris’ father takes the job as the new officer-in-charge at Alice Springs, which wasn’t even on the map.
 To get there, her family catches the train from Adelaide to Oodnadatta and then transfers to a buggy for a very bouncy, uncomfortable ride to Alice Springs.

 Unlike their trip, mine took an effortless three and a half hours by plane from Sydney.
 While they had days to anticipate their arrival in Alice, I found myself blinking in shock when I stepped off the plane into a flat, red world.
 Even the airport terminal squatted behind the faded green bushes, making me wonder if the pilot had landed in the wrong place.

-Doris was eight when she arrived in Alice Springs—young enough to be excited about a new home, yet old enough to be “aware that my friends were beyond reach and would remain so for a longer time than I’d already lived.”
+Doris Blackwell was eight when she arrived in Alice Springs—young enough to be excited about a new home, yet old enough to be “aware that my friends were beyond reach and would remain so for a longer time than I’d already lived.”

 Originally, the town was called Stuart, after the first explorer.
 The Telegraph Station was then two miles distant from town.
 When Doris’ family arrived, Stuart consisted of “one hotel, two stores, three houses.”
 She notes, “I suppose our arrival was the biggest event in Alice Springs for some months, perhaps for years . . . after all, it isn’t every day that the arrival of one family increases a town’s population by fifty per cent.”